rukh-debug/eReKon/README.md

 I still dont know the D of docker.
 You can send PR if you are willing to create a dockerfile

 ## Warning and Some infos about repo.

+Vulnerable af, host it only in private environment.

 Since, this was the first ever (maybe second, idk) project I built after learning Node.js, I believe its very messy with bad practices... so, it might make you go bang your head if you start doing code review.